-Fire insurance can protect your home and belongings if the dog knocks over a candle, embers from the chimney ignite your carpet or a wildfire engulfs your neighborhood.
-But what’s covered depends on your specific policy.
+Fire insurance can protect your home and belongings if embers from the chimney ignite your carpet or a wildfire engulfs your neighborhood.
+But understand how to get a fair settlement given the coverage you bought.

 Compare home insurance policies with fire coverage

 How does fire insurance work?